ChristosT/polynomial2gss/README.md

 - Tan & Vandewall  Equivalent Model (alternative algorithm)

 ##Running the program
-- To run the programm download dist.zip, extract it and run  launch_GUI.exe
+- To run the programm download  <a href="https://github.com/ChristosT/polynomial2gss/blob/master/dist.zip">dist.zip</a>

+dist.zip, extract it and run  launch_GUI.exe

 ## Compiling the code
-#Required Packages:
+###Required Packages:
 In order to compile the program you need Python 3 and the following python packages:

 - Sympy http://sympy.org/en/index.html